Sir John Colpoys

 In late 1775 Colpoys was appointed to the recommissioned frigate Seaford 20, going out to the Leeward Islands in March, and also serving off North America.
 From 1777-8 he commanded her in the Leeward Islands once more, and then at Jamaica, capturing the French sloop Snake 16 in that period in addition to the American privateers General Washington on 18 January 1778 and Hampden 12 on 1 March.

-Upon returning to England he became flag captain to Vice-Admiral Sir Robert Harland in the Channel fleet from December 1778 aboard the Royal George 100, and he sat on Vice-Admiral Sir Hugh Palliser’s court martial four months later to investigate that officer’s conduct at the Battle of Ushant on 27 July 1778.
-Continuing with the Royal George, he flew the flag of Vice-Admiral George Darby from June 1779, and Rear-Admiral Sir John Lockhart Ross from August, being attached to Admiral Sir Charles Hardy’s Channel Fleet and taking part in the retreat from the Scilly Islands during August.
-He left this vessel in early December 1779.
+Upon returning to England, he became flag captain to Vice-Admiral Sir Robert Harland in the Channel fleet from December 1778 aboard the Royal George 100, and he sat on Vice-Admiral Sir Hugh Palliser’s court martial four months later to investigate that officer’s conduct at the Battle of Ushant on 27 July 1778.
+Continuing with the Royal George, he briefly flew the flag of Vice-Admiral George Darby in the early summer of 1779, and thereafter Rear-Admiral Sir John Lockhart Ross, being attached to Admiral Sir Charles Hardy’s Channel Fleet and taking part in the retreat from the Scilly Islands during August.
+He left this vessel in October 1779.

 He was appointed to the frigate Phaeton 38 in April 1783 for three years of service in the Mediterranean, initially flying the flag of Commodore Sir John Lindsay, and when she was paid off in August 1785 he went on half-pay.
-From May1790 until 1793 he commanded the Plymouth-based guard-ship Hannibal 74, joining the grand fleet in the Nookta Sound dispute of 1790, and he sat on the court-martial into the Bounty mutineers in 1792.
+From May1790 until 1793 he commanded the Plymouth-based guard-ship Hannibal 74, joining the grand fleet in the Spanish Armament of 1790, and remaining in commission through the Russian Armament of 1791 he sat on the court-martial into the Bounty mutineers in 1792.
 At the end of the latter year the Hannibal made a rendezvous with all the other guard-ships at Spithead in order to prepare for the expected war with France.

 In 1798 he was partially mollified by being created a K.C.B., but when he was ordered to raise his flag aboard the Bellona 74 to assumed command of a detached squadron the adverse reaction of the seamen forced the Admiralty to revoke his appointment.
 He was later appointed commander-in-chief of the East Indies station with his flag aboard the Northumberland 74, Captain George Martin, but again resigned this post without leaving home waters when the crew made it clear that they would be unhappy to serve under him.